 You know Big Night Out, right?
 It's that series of articles and short films we do where I stumble around British nightclubs trying to understand nightlife and being rude about people.

 It's hard to feel truly "proud" of your work when you're being paid to get drunk.
 Sure, I'm very happy the way Big Night Out has gone in both its written and video incarnations, but when your peers are dodging bullets and documenting human rights violations, it's hard not to feel a little silly.
-The guy who sits behind me gets shot at for a living while I walk around Camden in a Libertines jacket for the lols.
+The guy who sits behind me does stuff like gets shot at for a living while I walk around Camden in a Libertines jacket for the lols.

 However, when a German university said they wanted to show the Big Night Out video series at an event in Nairobi, I couldn't help but feel a distant prang of pride.
 Of course I was completely confused as well.
 I mean, how would all the references to dirty pints, Skibadee and Dimebag Darrell go down in East Africa?
 I called up the Goethe Institut's Moritz Kasper to see how many shades of indifference the films were greeted with.